 Moesha’s husband had to leave shortly after they arrived at the shelter and she was left without anyone to support her.
 Moesha was terrified.
 She had a job, but she felt trapped by her debt and it felt impossible to save enough money to provide for both she and her baby.
 Moesha applied to Second Story for Young Mothers and found both safe shelter and tools for making wise financial decisions, budgeting, and saving.
 Even before she was accepted into the program, Moesha learned how to apply for benefits from the staff.

-Now a part Second Story, Moesha is attending life skills and parenting classes while continuing at her job.
+Now a part of Second Story, Moesha is attending life skills and parenting classes while continuing at her job.
 She hopes to go back to school, learn how to be a better mom, and pay off her debt.
 She dreams of one day reuniting with her family and healing her strained relationships.
 Moesha was handed a story written with bitterness and tinged with hardship, but she’s determined to write her own second story, one marked by hope, confidence, and dignity.